vormkracht10/laravel-seo-scanner/README.md

 ✅ HTML is not larger than 100 KB. <br>
 ✅ Images are not larger than 1 MB. <br>
 ✅ JavaScript files are not larger than 1 MB. <br>
+✅ CSS files are not larger than 15 KB. <br>

 ## Testing